klebgenomics/KlebNNS_transmission/README.md

 If you use the data, code, and figures or tables presented here, please cite:

 1. This repository: [![DOI](https://zenodo.org/badge/1064603733.svg)](https://doi.org/10.5281/zenodo.17591910)
-2. The paper: "Contribution of nosocomial transmission to *Klebsiella pneumoniae* neonatal sepsis in Africa and South Asia: a meta-analysis of infection clusters inferred from pathogen genomics and temporal data."
-(Odih et al, 2025, MedRxiv)
+2. The preprint: "Contribution of nosocomial transmission to *Klebsiella pneumoniae* neonatal sepsis in Africa and South Asia: a meta-analysis of infection clusters inferred from pathogen genomics and temporal data."
+Odih et al, 2025, _MedRxiv_.
+DOI: [10.1101/2025.11.15.25340095v1](https://www.medrxiv.org/content/10.1101/2025.11.15.25340095v1))